Audit Responses and Corrective Audit Plans

 - Are all of the audit recommendations adequately addressed in the CAP?

-- Are the corrective actions communicated clearly in sufficient detail?
+- Are the corrective actions communicated clearly and in sufficient detail?

-- Does the plan identify who is responsible for the actions?
+- Does the CAP identify who is responsible for the actions?

-- Does the plan indicate the intended implementation date of each corrective action?
+- Does the CAP indicate the intended implementation date of each corrective action?

 - If corrective action is not taken or proposed, is an explanation provided?
 Is the explanation reasonable?